 In total, 175 campsites are provided at Butter Pot Provincial Park.
 Each campsite has a picnic table, fireplace, garbage can, and space for your vehicle.
 Pit toilets and drinking water taps are located throughout the park.
 Two comfort stations with showers, and laundry facilities are located within the camping area.
 The trailer dumping station is situated off the main entrance road.
 Firewood can be obtained at the check point.

 Butter Pot Provincial Park has a group camping section with shelter, for organized groups only.
-Reservations can be made by contacting the Park at:
+Reservations can be made by contacting the Park at (709) 685-1853.

-Children of all ages will enjoy the playgrounds, situated near campsites 79, 57 and in the day-use section of the park.
+Children of all ages will enjoy the playgrounds, situated near campsites 86, 66 and in the day-use section of the park.
 They contain swings, see-saws, sandboxes, and slides.
-The park has two horseshoe pitches located near campsites 78 and 57.
+The park has a horseshoe pitch located near campsite 66.
 The horseshoes are not provided.

 Trout are plentiful in the park's ponds.
 Certain regulations apply, so see the park staff for more information before wetting your line.